Robert Heppenstall: Running career

 Heppenstall competed in Track and Field as well as Cross-Country for Wake Forest in Winston-Salem, N.C.
-In his freshman year Heppenstall broke the University and the ACC championships record, setting a new Canadian junior indoor 800 m record with a time of 1:47.35.
+In his freshman year Heppenstall broke the university and the ACC championships record, setting a new Canadian junior indoor 800m record with a time of 1:47.35.

-In 2015 he became Junior Pan American Games silver medalist in the 800 m; in 2016 he finished 3rd at the 2016 IAAF World U20 Championships – Men's 800 metres.
+In 2015 he became Junior Pan American Games silver medalist in the 800m; in 2016 he finished 3rd at the 2016 IAAF World U20 Championships – Men's 800 metres.
 The following years, Heppenstall won bronze at the 2018 NCAA Division I Indoor Track and Field Championships as well as bronze at the 2019 Championship.

 Since turning professional, Heppenstall became two-time Canadian national champion in the 800m and 1500m (2021 and 2022).
+In 2023, Heppenstall won a silver medal in the 1500m at the Pan American Games in Santiago.
+In 2025, he competed as a semi-finalist in the 800m at the World Athletics Indoor Championships.